top of page

 B: Exquisite models of morals and good manners - if I ever have daughters, they shall be raised as Spanish Catholics

-C(splutters): What?! - my lord Byron?
-The notable consumer of d'Egville's ballarinas?
+C(splutters): What?! - my Lord Byron?
+The notable consumer of D'Egville's ballarinas?
 Skilled in the ogle of a roguish eye?
+Who has all the dowagers of Bucks., Berks. and Herts. in palpitations?

 B: I must honour the Scarlet - and vows to my esteemed mother (H snorts) - also, Sir John, I do not wish you to recount my constitutionally colourful peregrinations in one of your publications

-C: Deuced disappointing I must say (irritated) I had much roistering to recommend in that line - however! - the local grandees are clambering to meet you - both - Admiral Cordova has invited you to his family box at the Opera
+C: Deuced disappointing I must say (is irritated) I had much roistering to recommend in that line - however! - the local grandees are clambering to meet you - both - Admiral Cordova has invited you to his family box at the Opera

 H: Marvellous

-B: Certes, they are by no means inferior to the English in charms, and certainly superior in fascination and subterfuge (grins, puffs smoke in H's direction)
+B: Certes, they are by no means inferior to the English in charms, certainly superior in fascination and subterfuge (grins, puffs smoke in H's direction) - and in hospitality, how very quaint

 B feels H's daggers